omicscodeathon/crc_shotgun/README.md

 ![CRC Prevention](https://f6publishing.blob.core.windows.net/7920e3fb-54d9-482e-ac8e-556aa64f9d20/WJG-20-6055-g003.jpg)

+## Problem Statement
+- The consensus for a rapid, cost effective screening approach for the early detection of CRC has enormous therapuetic benefits, but would require effective identification and discrimination between microbes implicated in CRC development.
+- The gut microbiota habours a rich variety of microorganisms, and is an essential feature to investigate in human health and diseases (Valdes _et al.,_ 2018)
+- Like CRC, many inflammatory diseases and infections has been linked to dysbiosis of bacterial composition although a considerable number of incidence report other microbial origins.
+- The need to therefore indescriminately characterize microbes in CRC development may offer insights into cases of abacterial origin, contributing to their detection and diagnosis.

 ## Aim
 - [ ] To reveal the microbial composition and ecological changes in patients with colorectal cancer